| 1. Hiring

 Unfortunately,

-a buyer's offer, even when no other offers were on the
+there were no other offers on the

 My

-by letting your emotions get the better of you!
+by letting your emotions get the better of you !

-offer is an offer.
-Treat it as a business transaction,
+offer is an offer -- Treat it as a business transaction,

 not as some negative reflection of you or your home.
 Many

-buyers are simply trying to get a good deal (as you would if
+buyers are simply trying to get a good deal (as you would, if

 you were buying).
 Show your sincere appreciation for the offer and your